wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V1.3: 24-Feb-2023 by wavemotion-dave
+* More speech samples added.
+Parsec, Alpiner and Moonmine have all speech phrases included.
+Star Trek and Bigfoot have partial speech included.
+* Improved memory usage to gain back a bit more resources for future expansion.
+* Minor cleanups as time permitted.

 V1.2: 20-Feb-2023 by wavemotion-dave
 * Speech samples added for Parsec, Alpiner and Moonmine.
 It's not perfect but does bring back the feels of those games with speech!
 * Added additional TI keys that can be mapped to the DS.